cfscholl/Anny/README.md

 ====

 A simply typed lambda calculus with extensible annotation types.
-For now it only include the typesystem.
+For now it only includes the typesystem.

 Compiling